19hours/sg-statutes/Acts/Companies Act.md

 —

+374 —

-374 —As to fee payable on registration of foreign company because of establishment of a share register in Singapore (Repealed by Act 12 of 2002)
+As to fee payable on registration of foreign company because of establishment of a share register in Singapore (Repealed by Act 12 of 2002)

 —